AuCourDe/Automatic-Watermark-Remover-/README.md

 1. [Download](https://github.com/AuCourDe/watermark_mask/archive/refs/heads/master.zip) the Github Repository
 2. Download and install Python 3 and pip if necessary.
 The recommended Python version for this project is 3.9 (up to a maximum of 3.11 due to TensorFlow compatibility).
-3. Install the required libraries with pip install [pip] -r requirements.txt or [pip] python -m pip install -r requirements.txt.
+3. Install the required libraries with pip install [pip] -r requirements.txt or [pip] (python -m pip install -r requirements.txt)
 4. Install Tesseract [Download] (https://github.com/UB-Mannheim/tesseract/wiki) and set enviroment path.
-5. Install IO Paint [pip] (# Instalation)
+5. Install IO Paint [pip] (pip install IOPaint)

 # Usage
-Run [pip] python main.py in your code editor.
+Run [pip] (python main.py) in your code editor.
 Set path to your folder with pictures or subfolders

 # Changes log: